Marquette vs. Northern Illinois Predictions & Picks - November 6

 Marquette vs. Northern Illinois Predictions & Picks: Spread, Total - November 6

-Monday's contest features the Marquette Golden Eagles (0-0) and the Northern Illinois Huskies (0-0) clashing at Fiserv Forum in what should be a one-sided matchup, with a projected 86-62 victory for heavily favored Marquette according to our computer prediction.
-Tipoff is at 8:30 PM ET on November 6.
+Monday's contest between the Marquette Golden Eagles (0-0) and Northern Illinois Huskies (0-0) squaring off at Fiserv Forum has a projected final score of 86-62 (according to our computer prediction) in favor of heavily favored Marquette, so expect a one-sided matchup.
+The game will begin at 8:30 PM ET on November 6.

-Based on our computer prediction, Marquette projects to cover the 23.5-point spread in its matchup against Northern Illinois.
-The total is currently listed at 147.5, and the two teams are projected to hit the over.
+According to our computer prediction, Marquette is a good bet to cover the point spread, which currently sits at 23.5.
+The two teams are projected to exceed the 147.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!